Third man appears in court charged with teenager Blake Newland’s murder

 Wearing a grey tracksuit, McGlinchey spoke only to confirm that he could hear and see the court and that he understood the charge against him.

-Detective Sargent Paul O’Donnell said he was aware of the facts and the circumstances of the case and said he believes he could connect the accused to the charge.
+Detective Sergeant Paul O'Donnell said he was aware of the facts and the circumstances of the case and said he believes he could connect the accused to the charge.

 The defence solicitor made no application for bail, saying that his client was "highly sensitive" of local feelings at the moment.